yssl/QFEnter/README.md

 # QFEnter

-QFEnter allows you to open items from Vim's quickfix list wherever you wish.
+QFEnter allows you to open items from Vim's quickfix or location list wherever you wish.

-You can set a target window by giving it focus just before jumping to the quickfix window, or you can open items in new splits, vsplits, and tabs.
+You can set a target window by giving it focus just before jumping to the quickfix (or location list) window , or you can open items in new splits, vsplits, and tabs.
 You can even open multiple items at once by visual selection!

 A normal mode example:
 ![qfenter](https://f.cloud.github.com/assets/5915359/1632228/bb76dc72-5774-11e3-83d1-2933b95d5b81.gif)